-- Confirmed: A suspected case in which Vibrio cholerae O1 or O139 has been isolated in stool - \ Children under 2 years can also be affected during an outbreak - \\ Acute watery diarrhoea: passage of watery or liquid stools ≥ 3 times in the last 24 hours - Case management: In order to manage the growing number of cases while maximizing the available resources (i.e. supplies, equipment and human resource), 5 of the initial Cholera Treatment Centers in Kanyama, Chipata, Matero, Bauleni and Chelstone sub-districts have been converted to Cholera Treatment Units.
+- Confirmed: A suspected case in which Vibrio cholerae O1 or O139 has been isolated in stool. - \ Children under 2 years can also be affected during an outbreak - \\ Acute watery diarrhoea: passage of watery or liquid stools ≥ 3 times in the last 24 hours - Case management: In order to manage the growing number of cases while maximizing the available resources (i.e. supplies, equipment and human resource), 5 of the initial Cholera Treatment Centers in Kanyama, Chipata, Matero, Bauleni and Chelstone sub-districts have been converted to Cholera Treatment Units.
 Chawama CTC was converted to a main Cholera Treatment Centre to cover the southern population of Lusaka district and serves as a referral centre.
 It has a 41 bed capacity and room for expansion, and a functional referral system.
 The main Cholera Treatment Hospital was set up at the Heroes Stadium for the northern part, with a 500 bed capacity and room for expansion. - Mentorship of frontline workers: 2-3 hour mentorship visits are being conducted as well as bedside mentorship.
 CDC in collaboration with the ZNPHI produced jobs aids detailing the case definition and treatment plans.
 Flow charts for assessment, transfer criteria and discharge criteria were made available. - Management of Alcohol Delirium Tremens and all other Mental Disorders: A number of patients have been noted to present with alcohol delirium tremens and other mental disorders.
 A specialized team from Chainama Hills College Hospital has been assigned to the case management team.
-On 24th February 2018, 8 patients were seen, 5 of whom were commenced on alcohol detoxification therapy.
-Cumulatively, 535 patients have been seen.
+As of 24th February 2018, cumulatively, 535 patients had been seen.
 Medical, psychosocial, nutritional treatments and laboratory services have been offered successfully.